davidphysdavalos/coarse_grained_dynamics_with_maxent_data/README.md

 The `make` command is efficient.
 It will only run the script if the data file doesn't exist.

 ### Generating Other Files
-The process works in an analogous manner for all other data files.
+The process works in an analogous manner for all other data files (check makefile).
 Simply replace the target with the filename you need.
 For example:

 - `make fig_1_inset.csv`